 During my research I found a couple of different approaches.
 Their main goal was how to unload cognitive memory as a way to improve user experience.
 See below for explanation.

-Recently i've stumbled upon one interesting ux article about human-machine interaction and, as i found out, one of the most limited human recourses is cognitive memory.
-That made me thinking about how we, as a designers, might try to evolve our user's experience within different directions, including online shopping, pizza ordering, or generally selecting items located in different categories.
+“… one of the most limited human recourses is cognitive memory.
+That made me thinking about how we, as a designers, might try to evolve our user’s experience within different directions, including online shopping, pizza ordering, or generally selecting items located in different categories.”

 While these look impressive I’m still not sure about how well they would perform with an average user.
 In fact, I did test one of these designs with a user and it wasn’t very clear to them what was going on.
 I came up with a couple of conclusions from that experiment.